UPDATE: Legal Research in Norway

-- The Scandinavian Legal Bibliography (Iuul et al. 1961), which contains references to older literature.
+- The Scandinavian Legal Bibliography (Iuul et al. 1961), contains references to elderly literature.

 - Allgemeines und Europa by Lansky.
 Part of Bibliographisches Handbuch der Rechts- und Verwaltungswissenschaften.

 - Only one general Norwegian law bibliography exists, and it covers the period from 1962-1966 Norsk juridisk litteratur 1962-1966 by Kaare Haukaas.
-Some small special bibliographies also exist: Norwegian legal publications in English, French and German up to 1965, by Haukaas with a supplementary volume for the period 1966–1977 also by Haukaas.
+Some small, specialised bibliographies also exist Norwegian Legal Publications in English, French and German up to 1965, by Haukaas with a supplementary volume for the period 1966–1977 also by Haukaas.

 - Inger Eriksson Haider published a bibliography of Nordic legal literature written in English, German, French, and Italian for the years 1982–1992 in International Journal of Legal Information.

-- Halvor Kongshavn has prepared a bibliography on the contents of the Norwegian festschriften Norske juridiske festskrift 1870-1990: en bibliografi over innholdet, 1991, with an addition, Tilleggshefte 1991-1993 til Norske juridiske festskrift 1870-1990, in 1994.
-He has also published a bibliography of articles in non- Scandinavian languages for the years 1963-1993 in Norwegian legal festschriften, 1994.
+- Halvor Kongshavn has written a bibliography on the contents of the Norwegian festschriften Norske juridiske festskrift 1870-1990: en bibliografi over innholdet, 1991, with an addition, Tilleggshefte 1991-1993 til Norske juridiske festskrift 1870-1990, in 1994.
+He has also published A Bibliography of Articles in non-Scandinavian Languages for the Years 1963-1993 in Norwegian Legal festschriften, 1994.

 - Hanne Strømø and Halvor Kongshavn have published Nordisk juridisk festskriftbibliografi in 1998 and Nordic legal festschriften (Juridisk fakultetsbibliotek, 1999).
 In 2003, Halvor Kongshavn published Nordisk juridisk festskriftbibliografi : innholdet i juridiske festskrift fra Danmark, Finland, Island, Norge og Sverige: 1998-2002 (Gyldendal, 2003)

-In most Norwegian legal festschrifts, you find a bibliography of the person to whom the festschrift is dedicated.
-Because most festschrifts are about well-known legal researchers, and the festschrifts are published at the end of the researcher’s career, these books often offer important access to legal literature.
+In most Norwegian legal festschrifts, one can find a bibliography of the person to whom the festschrift is dedicated.
+Because most festschrifts are about well-known legal researchers and published at the end of the researcher’s career, these books often offer essential access to legal literature.

 - Kjersti Selberg has published Eldre norske rettskilder, en oversikt, Older Norwegian sources to law.